 There are various Business models that these on-demand medicine delivery applications use.
 Let us see some of these in brief:

 The Direct to Consumer model works just the way you think you thought it would.
-Pharma companies develop an online medicine store app that enables them to deal with the customer directly.
+Pharma companies have developed an online medicine store app that enables them to deal with customers directly.
 While it is not as popular as the other business models, some pharma companies have successfully implemented it.

 This lets them avoid the cost associated with any middlemen, thereby helping them become profitable.
 It also helps them manage their supply chain efficiently.
 Although this is the ideal solution, it is not as efficient as it seems.